-Parts Content Part 1: Background Introduction Explanation on how to use the Strategy Description of North Hollywood A brief report on consultation already conducted Part 2: The Strategy Vision, objectives and outcomes for land use planning, movement and placemaking Discussion of each of the four development scenarios in a land use planning, movement and placemaking context Summary of the key points of each of the components Recommendation Part 3: Monitor and Review Explanation of how the draft Strategy will be monitored.
-Description of how each component - land use planning, movement and placemaking will be reviewed.
+Parts Content

+Part 1: Background Introduction

+N=0.00 Explanation on how to use the Strategy

+Description of North Hollywood

+A brief report on consultation already conducted

+Part 2: The Strategy Vision, objectives and outcomes for land use planning

+Summary of the key points

+Recommendation

+Part 3: Monitor and Explanation of how the draft Strategy will be monitored.

+Review 8 352

 Appendices Additional supplementary information.